- This event has passed.

 Pure Terror Scream Park, Museum Village, 1010 State Route 17M, Monroe, Every Friday, Saturday and Sunday through Nov.
 1: Pure Terror is the Guinness World Record holder for the longest haunted attraction in the world, six years running.
 Featuring 10 haunted walk-through attractions, including Terror in the Woods, The Crypt, Resurrection Cemetery, The Coven, Terror Under the Big Top, Legends of Horror, Pure Darkness and more.
 Among the scariest haunted attractions in the region, Pure Terror immerses you in a world of movie quality sets and Hollywood-grade costumes.
 Recommended for ages 12 and up.
 Due to COVID-19, limited tickets will be available per night. pureterrorscreampark.ticketspice.com

 Halloween Candy & Wine Pairing, City Winery Hudson Valley, 23 Factory Street, Montgomery, Thursday, Oct.
 29, 6 p.m.: Talk about a treat!
 Taste your way around the world with City Winery’s award-winning beverages paired with favorite Halloween candy. citywinery.com/hudsonvalley/halloween-candy-and-wine-pairing-class

 As the world reopens, Orange County, N.Y., invites residents and visitors to escape, enjoy and explore its wide-open spaces.
 For a full list of attractions, lodging and dining options available at this time, visit orangetourism.org/fall-fun/

-An event every week that begins at 12:00 pm on Sunday, repeating until May 2, 2021
+An event every week that begins at 8:00 pm on Tuesday and Wednesday, repeating until July 28, 2021